 You can get into a lot of detail about all the cuts you can learn.
-And if you're interested, the formal techniques are pretty cool.
+And if you're interested, the formal techniques are pretty cool and fun to learn.
 The skills build on each other and follow a precise learning curve, which means that with the basic knowledge, you can create pretty much all the cuts in the French culinary dictionary.

 None of that is necessary for the home chef, though.
 For most purposes, all you need to know are the basic chop technique, the dice, the Julienne, and the Chiffonade.
-Heck, I'm not even sure these are necessary.
-But it's good to know they're out there if you ever need them. 🙂
+Heck, even these may not be necessary.
+But it's good to know them if you ever need them. 🙂

 Chopping is a non-specific cut and the one used most frequently by home chefs.
 When chopping, the food doesn't need to be a uniform size (although for the most even cooking, you should always try to chop food into a similar size and shape).

 For example, if you're chopping up potatoes and carrots for a stew, try to make them approximately the same size.
 But it's okay if the pieces aren't all exactly the same shape.